Who Will Live in the New Jerusalem?

 The Greek word for ‘place’ here is ‘topos’ and it means:

 “an inhabited place, as a city, village, district”

-So He has, quite literally, gone to prepare a city for us.
+So He has, quite literally, gone to prepare a city for the people of God.

 The Greek word for ‘mansions’ here is ‘monē’ and means: